toribiodiego/toribiodiego.github.io/docs/analytics/analytics-and-referrals.md

 **Use this when:** You're testing the live site and don't want to pollute analytics, creating UTM-tagged links to share on social media, or debugging why analytics aren't loading.

+**This is the canonical guide** for all analytics-related topics including preview mode, self-traffic filtering, and UTM tracking.

-This guide explains how to filter self-traffic from analytics and how to create trackable referral URLs for sharing the site.
+This guide explains how to filter self-traffic from analytics in both development and production environments, and how to create trackable referral URLs for sharing the site.

 ## Self-Traffic Filtering

+Two modes are available depending on your environment:

-### Development Mode (Current)
+### Development Mode (Local)

+**When to use:** Running the site locally for development.

 The site automatically excludes analytics in development mode: